ABOUT THE PRODUCTION CONTENT GUIDE

 • Blanche blames herself for her late husband’s suicide as after finding him in bed with a man she told him that he ‘disgusted her’.

-• Stanley refers to Blanche’s former husband as a ‘degenerate’.
+• Stella refers to Blanche’s former husband as a ‘degenerate’.

 Depictions of mental illness